 - 4 weeks – Neurosonology

-Available electives: Neurosurgery, Epilepsy/EEG, Stroke, Medicine Specialty Services, Palliative Care, Emergency Point-of-Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology, Bench Research
+Available electives: Neurosurgery, ICU EEG Monitoring, Stroke, Infectious Disease, Palliative Care, Emergency Point-of-Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology.

 Education and Didactics

 Salary and Benefits

 Salary is very competitive nationally and is commensurate with PGY-5 and PGY-6 training levels.
-The cost of living in Dallas is well below the median for large, metropolitan cities in the U.S. Fellows are given a generous yearly educational allowance for attending national meetings and extracurricular training.
-A total of 15 days (3 weeks) of vacation time are given per year.
+Fellows are given a generous yearly educational allowance for attendance of national meetings and extra-curricular training.
+A total of 15 days (three weeks) of vacation time are given per year.
 Additional medical, dental and retirement benefits are available, as well.

 How to Apply

 We participate in the Neurocritical Care Fellowship Match Program via the SF Match and receive applications via the Central Application System (CAS).
-For inquiries about the application process, fellowship positions listed outside the match or any questions about our program please email Stephen Figueroa, Associate Fellowship Director, Associate Fellowship Director, and Regina McGarry, Fellowship Administrative Assistant.
+For inquiries about the application process, fellowship positions listed outside the match or any questions about our program please email Stephen Figueroa, Fellowship Director, and Regina McGarry, Fellowship Administrative Assistant.

 Cyrus Dastur, M.D.
 (University of California - Irvine) – Assistant Professor, Director of Neurocritical Care

 Stanley Lue, M.D.
 (Swedish Medical Center - Seattle, WA) – Private Practice

 Aashish Patel, D.O.
 (JFK Medical Center) – Private Practice

 Bappaditya Ray, M.D.
 (University of Oklahoma) – Assistant Professor

 Stephen Figueroa, M.D.
 (UT Southwestern) – Assistant Professor, Neurocritical Care Fellowship Director

 Fazeel Siddiqui, M.D.
-(Southern Illinois University) – Assistant Professor
+(Southern Illinois University) – Fellowship in Neurointerventional Stroke